We are pausing the Stream Stewards program for 2023 to in order to reevaluate and better serve participants and the environment.

 All Stream Stewards receive hands-on experience and teaching opportunities, plus the fun of teaming up with like-minded individuals.
 Upon completion of the workshops, Stewards have greater understanding of the critical components of a healthy environment, including what makes a healthy habitat and how societies affect habitat.

 Tuition is free of charge.
 However, Stream Stewards are asked to complete 45 hours of volunteer time through a variety of activities with the StreamTeam or a program partner in their first year.
 Many of these activities include leadership opportunities and Stream Steward exclusives.
-If you want to help spread the word about this program, you can pass out this flyer.
 We offer volunteer opportunities to suit everyone’s interests and abilities!
 Apply online to be a Stream Steward or fill out a printable application.